Math Optimization models that integrate multiple business’ areas

 Reveal hundreds of unseen distinctive solutions!

 Sure!
 Such unbelievable results are only possible due to MiningMath’s proprietary Math Programming Solver ©.
 It consists of a Mixed Integer Linear Programming (MILP) formulation and linearization methods that tackle the challenging non-linear aspects of the mining optimization.
-It also has its own Branch & Cut algorithm, which provides more efficiency than standard MILP optimizers since it’s fine-tuned to this specific optimization problem.
+It also has its own Branch & Cut algorithm fine-tuned to this specific optimization problem and able to provide more efficiency than standard MILP optimizers.

 All that is explained in our Knowledge Base, while you can also use our forums to interact with the community and have any questions answered.
 MiningMath’s approach has been applied for years by our customers, with an increasing number of licenses sold worldwide, press releases and academic research also proving the consistency of the implementation.

-With constant developments since 2013, MiningMath has reached a mature and robust state, providing solutions straight from the block model (Figure 4).
+With constant developments since 2013, MiningMath has reached a mature and robust state, providing solutions straight from the block model.
 It is the first and only single-step mining optimization engine available in the market!